In docu tools, all team members can be given Roles on a project-basis. These Roles enable individuals within a project to view or add content.

 Administrators have full access rights.
 They can creat new content, invite Team members, edit all content and tasks, and they are the only ones who can alter project settings.

 Inforomation: Admistrators in projects are typically main contractors who are given assignments which they then direct to subcontractors, project managers and site supervisors.

 (e.g. project manager, technician, foreman, respectively with limitations)

-Assistants can see all content in a project, but they can only alter content they have created themselves.
+Contributors can see all content in a project, but they can only alter content they have created themselves.
 They cannot mark any tasks that have been created by someone else as ‘complete’ etc., but can create their own Pins and tasks.
-Assistants cannot add new team members and data sets, nor can they edit the project settings.
+Contributors cannot add new team members and data sets, nor can they edit the project settings.
 They can create reports.
 They can see and create all media and groups.

 Inforomation: This role is intended vor employees who actively work on a project, but who should not immediately have the right to close all tasks as complete, or to intervene in other processes.

 (e.g. client, surveyor, subcontractors who can set Pins)

 External Consultants can see all plans and Pins that have been given a task.
 They can create Pins with media for documentation, but they cannot create tasks.
 They can create reports, like subcontractors.
 External Consultants don’t see the team, groups or data sets.
 In media they see (like the Subcontractor) only the photographs of the Pins they have created, or which contain tasks allocated to them

 Inforomation: This role is intended for subcontractors who document on building sites (e.g. project management and amendments), and who process the tasks of the local site supervisor.
 Also, this role can be given to the clients, so they can enter their work or requests directly into docu tools, and to always be informed of the progress and completion of work.